List of Michelin-starred restaurants in Austria

+As of the 2026 Michelin Guide, there are 101 restaurants in Austria with a Michelin-star rating.

 The Michelin Guides have been published by the French tire company Michelin since 1900.
 They were designed as a guide to tell drivers about eateries they recommended to visit and to subtly sponsor their tires, by encouraging drivers to use their cars more and therefore need to replace the tires as they wore out.
 Over time, the stars that were given out started to become more valuable.

 Multiple anonymous Michelin inspectors visit the restaurants several times.
 They rate the restaurants on five criteria: "quality of products", "mastery of flavor and cooking techniques", "the personality of the chef represented in the dining experience", "value for money", and "consistency between inspectors' visits".
 Inspectors have at least ten years of expertise and create a list of popular restaurants supported by media reports, reviews, and diner popularity.
 If they reach a consensus, Michelin awards restaurants from one to three stars based on its evaluation methodology: One star means "high-quality cooking, worth a stop", two stars signify "excellent cooking, worth a detour", and three stars denote "exceptional cuisine, worth a special journey".
 The stars are not permanent and restaurants are constantly being re-evaluated.
 If the criteria are not met, the restaurant will lose its stars.

 The Michelin Guide has been reviewing the city of Vienna since 1983 and began reviewing Salzburg beginning in 1986.
 There was a national edition of the Michelin Guide Austria that was published from 2005 until 2009.
 In 2010, Vienna and Salzburg ratings were part of the Michelin Guide Main Cities of Europe edition however this edition was discontinued in 2020.
 The Michelin Guide partnered with the Austrian National Tourist Office and 8 regional tourism associations and launched a new Michelin Guide Austria in January 2025.
 There were no 2024 selections for Vienna and Salzburg.